-An audio interface is how you hook up your musical instruments and other gear to your computer.
-From recording basic guitars to tracking professional drum loops, audio interfaces give you the ability to record music using external instruments.
-Digital Audio Workstations (e.g. Ableton, FL Studio, Garageband) give you a lot of options to optimize your sound, but without an audio interface you will never be able to get a good input to utilize those options.
+An audio interface is how you hook up external instruments (e.g. bass, guitar, mics, etc) and other gear to your computer.
+Digital Audio Workstations (music production software such as Ableton, FL Studio, Garageband, and Logic) give you a lot of options to optimize your sound, but without an audio interface you will never be able to get a good enough input to utilize those options.

 Audio Interfaces come with different types of connections (discussed further in the article) that make recording possible.
-Your gear transmits analog signals that your audio interface will then convert to digital, enabling you to record your music on the computer and then take that digital sound again convert it back to analog, so you can play the tracks and listen to what you have recorded.
+Your gear transmits analog signals that your audio interface will then convert to digital via an ADC (Analog to Digital Converter), enabling you to record your music on the computer and then take that digital sound again convert it back to analog through a DAC (Digital to Analog Converter), so you can play the tracks and listen to what you have recorded.

-The main components of an audio interface include: DAC (Digital to Analog Converter) this takes the digital audio from your computer/device and converts it back into analog form for playback, Preamps these are what amplify the low level signals, Input/Output channels how you connect instruments and output devices such as Monitors or Headphones.
-Depending on how fancy your interface is, it can have a bunch of other features such as DSP, ADAT, SPDIF and many more.
+The main components of an audio interface include converters, Preamps (these are what amplify the low level signals), and Input/Output channels (for connecting instruments and output devices such as Monitors or Headphones).
+Depending on how fancy your interface is, it can have a bunch of other features such as DSP, ADAT, and SPDIF.

-In the last two decades Audio interfaces have soared in popularity.
-PC and Mobile based recording has become more mainstream and these small, yet powerful, devices have pretty much defined what music sounds like today.
-If you’re a musician or producer who wants to record and edit music on your computer, then an audio interface is a must-have piece of equipment.
+In the last two decades, PC and Mobile based recording has become more mainstream and these small, yet powerful, devices have pretty much defined what all audio sounds like today.
+If you’re a podcaster, musician, or producer who wants to record and edit music on your computer, then an audio interface is a must-have piece of equipment.